 - Securities which are not covered by the above are valued at their estimated realisable value.
-Suspended securities are valued initially at the suspended price but are subject to constant review. - Investments held in foreign currency have been valued on the relevant basis and translated into Sterling at the rate ruling at the balance sheet date. - Transactions in foreign currency are translated into Sterling at the exchange rate ruling at the time of transaction.
+Suspended securities are valued initially at the suspended price but are subject to constant review. - The value of Pooled Investment Vehicles have been determined at fair value in accordance with the requirements of the Code and IFRS 13 - Investments held in foreign currency have been valued on the relevant basis and translated into Sterling at the rate ruling at the balance sheet date. - Transactions in foreign currency are translated into Sterling at the exchange rate ruling at the time of transaction.